The Boxcar Children: Main characters

-Benjamin "Benny" Alden is the youngest child at 6 years old (5 in the original 1924 edition).
+Benjamin "Benny" Alden is the youngest child at six years old (5 in the original 1924 edition).
 He celebrates his seventh birthday in Surprise Island and continues to age throughout the original series, until he is old enough for a department store job in the last original book, Benny Uncovers a Mystery.
 Benny is known for his love of all food and the cracked pink cup he found in the dump.
-His endearingly childish qualities and comments along with his enthusiasm make him a favorite among young readers.
+Benny's endearingly childish qualities and comments, along with his enthusiasm, make him a favorite among young readers.
 Benny loves Watch dearly and was also the one who named Watch.

 Watch is the dog of the Boxcar children.
 He acted as a "watchdog" when they lived in the boxcar and protected them.
-Watch was originally owned by a wealthy lady but ran away and was adopted by the Alden children.
+Watch was originally owned by a wealthy lady, but ran away and was adopted by the Alden children.
 The lady was so charmed by the children that she let them keep him.
 Watch is a Wire Fox Terrier (an Airedale in the 1924 edition), and the children found him while Henry was away at work.
 Watch had a thorn in his paw, and Jessie removed it.
 Because of this, Watch became known as her dog.
 In subsequent books, his bed is in Jessie's bedroom.

-James Henry Alden is the wealthy and kind grandfather of the Alden children, allowing them a lot of freedom and always offering them advice.
+James Henry Alden is the wealthy and kind paternal grandfather of the Alden children, allowing them a lot of freedom and always offering them advice.
 He takes care of the kids after the death of their parents.
-At first, the kids thought their grandfather was mean since he did not like their mother, and so they ran away from him.
+At first, the kids thought their grandfather was mean since he did not like their mother, so they ran away from him.
 However, they later realized his goodness and came to live with him.
 James Henry Alden also organizes the Field Day competitions.

 Dr. Moore (Dr. McAllister in the original 1924 edition) is the man who gave Henry a job and checked Violet when she was ill.
-He is the same person who connected Henry, Jessie, Violet, Benny and Watch with their grandfather.
+He is the same person who connected Henry, Jessie, Violet, Benny, and Watch with their grandfather.